 It’s also a good thing to be able to hear your surroundings.
 Though I sometimes use earbuds when running on trails, I never use them when running on the side of the road with cars.
-(Ask anyone who has gone to a grief group and will likely report that a surprising number of widows and widowers in the support group had spouses who were hit by cars while running or biking.)
+(Ask anyone who has gone to a grief group, and they will likely report that a surprising number of widows and widowers in the support group had spouses hit by cars while running or biking.)

 Also, let’s face it, earbuds are kind of anti-social.

-TIP: sterilize your earbuds now and then so you don’t get ear infections.
+TIP: sterilize your earbuds now and then to avoid ear infections.